arunned/proof-of-devices/README.md

   ----------------End of Output ----------------------------------

-Step 5: truffle migrate - migration to development environment should be completed successfully.
-Note down the deployed contract address just for reference.
+Step 5: Migration to development environment should be completed successfully.
+Note down the deployed contract address just for reference. command to execute: truffle migrate

 ---------------- Step 5 Output ----------------------------------------
 truffle migrate